romaninsh/terms/content/blog/announcing-split-of-dsql-from-agile-toolkit.md

+---
-# Announcing split of DSQL from Agile Toolkit
+title: Announcing split of DSQL from Agile Toolkit
+date: 2016-01-29
+tags:
+  - test
+draft: false
+---

 [DSQL](http://book.agiletoolkit.org/model/dsql.html) is a SQL Query Builder of [Agile Toolkit](https://www.agiletoolkit.org/) - an object-oriented library which helps your PHP application reliably build "SELECT ..
 FROM ..
 WHERE .." queries.